wso2-attic/ballerina-integrator/README.md

 -  http_response_time

 ### Logging

-Ballerina has a log package that allows printing log messages on the console.
+The Ballerina log package provides various functions that you can use to print log messages on the console depending on your requirement.
 You can import the ballerina/log package and start logging.
 The following section describes how to search, analyze, and visualize logs in real time using Elastic Stack.

 - Navigate to `message_construction_patterns/guide` and start the Ballerina service using the following command:
 ```